a-mccarthy/kubernetes-website/content/en/blog/_posts/2024-08-14-Kubernetes-v1-31-Release.md

 IP exhaustion has been a problem for long lived or large clusters, as admins needed to expand, shrink or even replace entirely the assigned Service CIDR range.
 These operations were never supported natively and were performed via complex and delicate maintenance operations, often causing downtime on their clusters.
 This KEP allows users and cluster admins to dynamically modify Service CIDR ranges with zero downtime.

-For more details about this feature please visit the [Virtual IPs and Service Proxies documentation page](https://kubernetes.io/docs/reference/networking/virtual-ips/#ip-address-objects)
+For more details about this feature please visit the [Virtual IPs and Service Proxies documentation page](https://kubernetes.io/docs/reference/networking/virtual-ips/#ip-address-objects).

 This work was done as part of [KEP #1880](https://github.com/kubernetes/enhancements/issues/1880) by [SIG Network](https://github.com/kubernetes/community/tree/master/sig-network).

-### Traffic Distribution for Services
+### Traffic distribution for Services

 Traffic Distribution for Services moves to beta in v1.31, enabled by default.

-After several iterations on finding the best user experience and traffic engineering capabilities for Services networking, the SIG Networking implemented a `trafficDistribution` field in the Service specification, that serves as a guideline for the underlying implementation to consider while making routing decisions.
+After several iterations on finding the best user experience and traffic engineering capabilities for Services networking, the SIG Networking implemented the `trafficDistribution` field in the Service specification, that serves as a guideline for the underlying implementation to consider while making routing decisions.
-It supersedes the functionality formerly provided by the service.kubernetes.io/topology-mode annotation and it’s precursor `topologyKeys` field (which has been deprecated since Kubernetes 1.21)
+It supersedes the functionality formerly provided by the `service.kubernetes.io/topology-mode` annotation and its precursor `topologyKeys` field (which has been deprecated since Kubernetes 1.21)

 For more details about this feature please read the [1.30 Release Blog](https://kubernetes.io/blog/2024/04/17/kubernetes-v1-30-release/#traffic-distribution-for-services-sig-network-https-github-com-kubernetes-community-tree-master-sig-network) or visit the [Service documentation page](https://kubernetes.io/docs/concepts/services-networking/service/#traffic-distribution).